emilopez/titi/README.md

-titi is a saTelitall Image viewer
+titi is a satelitall image viewer
 ====